Frequently Asked Questions

 • In the second year of the bachelor's program: 96%

-• In the third year of a bachelor's degree: 94%
+• In the third year of the bachelor's program: 94%

 • Dropout rate: 3%

-• Continuation of studies after the bachelor’s degree: 96%
+• Continuation of studies after the third year of a bachelor’s degree: 96%

 What are the employment rates for political science graduates?

-About 90% for students holding a Master 2 professional degree (which is the average rate at French universities).
+About 90% for students with a Master 2 pro degree (which is the average rate at French universities).

-Why is enrollment in the political science bachelor's program limited?
+Why is enrollment in the Bachelor's program in Political Science limited?

-The political science bachelor’s degree program was established in 2012 using existing resources and teaching materials available at the Faculty of Law and Political Science.
-With the approval of the Rector’s Office, the number of students was therefore limited to 70 per class.
+The political science bachelor’s degree program was established in 2012 without increasing costs, using the material and educational resources available at the Faculty of Law and Political Science.
+With the approval of the Rector’s Office, the number of students was therefore limited to 70 per graduating class.

-Is competition fierce for admission to the first year of the political science bachelor's program and the first year of the dual bachelor's program in economics and political science?
+Is there stiff competition to get into the first year of the political science bachelor's program and the first year of the dual bachelor's program in economics and political science?

 Are the application materials—and more specifically, the test scores—taken into account during the selection process?

 With Parcoursup, this is indeed the case.
-The grades taken into account are those from the 11th and 12th grades, as well as the baccalaureate (early and final exams for baccalaureate candidates, and the “Fiche Avenir” report).
-The results obtained in the following subjects are decisive (11th grade, 12th grade, baccalaureate): core cultural subjects (French; Philosophy; History and Geography; Moral and Civic Education; Modern Languages); specialized subjects (History, Geography, Geopolitics, and Political Science; Economics and Social Sciences); Humanities, Literature, and Philosophy; Foreign Languages and Literatures; elective courses: Law and Major Issues of the Contemporary World; Modern Language 3.
+The grades taken into account are those from the 11th and 12th grades, as well as the baccalaureate (preliminary and final exams for baccalaureate candidates, and the “Fiche Avenir” report).
+The results obtained in the following subjects are decisive (11th grade, 12th grade, baccalaureate): core cultural curriculum (French; Philosophy; History and Geography; Moral and Civic Education; Modern Languages); specialized subjects (History, Geography, Geopolitics, and Political Science; Economics and Social Sciences); Humanities, Literature, and Philosophy; Foreign Languages and Literatures; elective courses: Law and Major Issues of the Contemporary World; Third Modern Language.

-Therefore, it is the students who best fit the profile—whether in terms of their course preferences, interests, grades, etc.—who will be admitted to the political science program.
+Therefore, the students who best fit the profile—whether in terms of their program preferences, interests, grades, etc.—will be admitted to the political science program.

-What types of candidates are preferred during the application review process?
+What types of candidates are preferred during the application review process (expected)?

-• A strong interest in political and social issues and, more broadly, in the functioning of contemporary societies (which, in addition to courses focused on political life and institutions, involves a multidisciplinary range of studies spanning the social sciences, law, political economy, and international relations)
+• A strong interest in political and social issues and, more broadly, in the functioning of contemporary societies (involving, in addition to courses focused on political life and institutions, a multidisciplinary range of courses spanning the social sciences, law, political economy, and international relations)

 • A genuine ability to express oneself in writing and speaking (proficiency in the language—spelling, grammar, syntax, etc.—is, in fact, essential)

-• A clear ability to comprehend and analyze documents (including academic texts, official documents, political speeches, administrative reports, media content, etc.)
+• A clear ability to understand and analyze documents (including academic texts as well as official documents, political speeches, administrative reports, media content, etc.)

 • A proven ability to work independently and in an organized manner